 Dr Richard Gosling

-- Water Management Module Leader
+- Water Resources in a Changing Climate Module Leader

 - PhD in Geography (University of Dundee): Modelling the snow water equivalent in an upland Scottish catchment